So you got a sunburn. Not because you were trying to achieve that “crispy” look — but because you goofed. It happens.

 Drink lots of water

-No matter what Tom Brady says, drinking water won’t prevent sunburn.
+No, drinking water won’t prevent sunburn.
 But after the fact, you definitely want to stay hydrated.
 That’s because a sunburn draws fluid to the surface of your skin and away from the rest of your body, which can cause you to become dehydrated, especially when a large area of your skin is burned.

 Children dehydrate even more quickly than adults due to their small body mass, so make sure your little ones stay hydrated.
 High water-volume foods like watermelon or strawberries are an effective way to increase water consumption for children who have had enough of their sippy cups.